junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Anna has to explain the whole ripped-out grace thing.

 "I think grace is the reason why I'm like this.
-I don't miss it," Jimmy says bluntly, at the end of her telling.
+I don't miss it," Jimmy blurts out, at the end of her telling.

 "Still," Anna shifts uncomfortably, glancing skyward.
 "I might be biased, but I don't hate them.
 I pity them.
 Angels could have done so much good; they're supposed to be.
 Now they just have to choose it."